Alec's free cv / resume, job search, interview and careers advice in association with Bradley CVs

 • Cleaning enclosures.

-• Monitoring and recording behavior.
+• Monitoring and recording behaviour.

 • Ensuring that animals are healthy.